The History and Significance of Plumbing: Exploring the Word 'Plumber'

 What are some common plumbing problems that homeowners have to face?

-What should I look for when I am hiring an plumber?
+What should I look out for when I am hiring an plumber?

-How can I prevent problems with my plumbing in my house?
+How can I prevent plumbing issues in my home?